docker/awesome-compose/nginx-auth-rev-proxy-pypiserver/README.md

 Nginx is capable of providing a reverse proxy with basic authentication for a service.
 This is a simple example of how to do that.
 The upload route is protected with a different password file to the base route.
 The intent of this is to allow the upload route to be protected with a more restricted set of users than the base route.
-The nginx configuration is set delay the response to a failed authentication for 5 seconds.
+The nginx configuration is set to delay the response to a failed authentication for 5 seconds.
 This is to slow down brute force attacks.
 The upload route is redirected internally to the pypiserver service and is only for POST methods.
 In this way we have added the admin password to a route that is for uploads based on the POST verb.

-In this example two users are used bob and alice.
-The password for both is password.
+In this example two users are used, bob and alice.
+The password for both is **password**.
 You would not hardcode the passwords.
 This is for demonstration purposes only.
 The pypiserver is capable of providing basic auth but not basic auth per a route.
-Additionally nginx provides an auth_delay which is set to 5 seconds.
-This is to slow down brute force attacks.

 ## Project structure: